Retirement Monte Carlo Calculator

 What to do with the probability

 A 95%+ success probability is comfortable.
 85-95% is typical for well-planned retirements.
-Below 85%, consider reducing the withdrawal rate or extending working years.
+Below 85%, reducing is one approach — the withdrawal rate or extending working years.
 Below 70%, the plan is risky enough that adjustments are usually needed — delaying retirement by even two years often moves the probability meaningfully because it shrinks the withdrawal horizon and gives the portfolio more time to grow.
 The probability is a decision input, not a guarantee — even 99% has a 1-in-100 failure tail.

 $1,000,000 with $40,000 annual withdrawal over 30 years years has a 95% success probability.